A novel efficient structure-preserving exponential integrator for Hamiltonian systems: The new linearly implicit structure-preserving symmetric method

-If $M$ is singular, we follow the idea in \cite{Wuxinyuan2016}, introducing a series of symmetric and nonsingular matrices $M_\delta$ which converges to $M$ when $\delta$ approaches zero to complete the proof. \end{proof} The discretized gradient $\hat{\nabla}U(x_{n},x_{n+1})$ can include the discrete gradient obtained by AVF, the discretization given by Kahan's method as well as a more general discretization by Runge-Kutta method.
-We denote the discretized gradient obtained via Kahan's method by $\nabla U_{\text{K}}$, which can be written as
+The discretized gradient $\hat{\nabla}U(x_{n},x_{n+1})$ include the discrete gradient obtained by AVF, the discretization given by Kahan's method as well as a more general discretization by Runge-Kutta method.
+We denote the discretized gradient obtained via Kahan's method by $\nabla_{\mathrm{K}} U$, which can be written as

+{For the AVF choice, $\hat{\nabla}U$ is a discrete gradient and Lemma~\ref{lemma-energy} implies exact energy conservation.
+For the Kahan choice, Lemma~\ref{lemma-energy} will yield the following \emph{energy-increment} identity.}